cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/executive-summary.md

 ![Executive Summary](executivesummary.webp)
 ## Overview

 Cosmicrafts offers you a seat at the table of a Metaverse franchise built entirely on the [Internet Computer (ICP)](https://internetcomputer.org), we're introducing a new era of franchise ownership, stakeholder participation, and meaningful economic rewards.
-With cutting-edge technology and 8 years of development behind it, we’ve got a brand ready to grow, backed by a solid foundation and a system designed for action.
+Backed by cutting-edge technology and over 8 years of development behind it, we’ve got a brand ready to grow, backed by a solid foundation and a system designed for action.

 > This Executive Summary outlines the key components that make **Cosmicrafts DAO** a **one-of-a-kind** opportunity for stakeholders and investors.
 ---